versionpress/versionpress/docs/content/en/developer/dev-setup.md

 To start a development site:

-1. Make sure ports 80 and 3306 are free, e.g., no local MAMP / XAMPP is running.
+1. Make sure Docker is running and ports 80 and 3306 are free (no local MAMP / XAMPP / MySQL running).
 2. Run `npm start`.

 This will start a set of Docker containers in the background.
 When everything boots up, log into the test site at <http://localhost>, install WordPress and activate VersionPress on the _Plugins_ page.
 You're now all set up! 🎉